RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/MyContacts.md

 Given is the code of the two Java classes ContactInfo and ContactStore, whereas ContactInfo is an extension of the already known class [Person](../03_UsingObjects/Person.java).

-Read the given code and discuss it with another studen before you write a brief explanation of it.
+Read the given code and discuss it with another student before you write a brief explanation of it.
 Proof your understanding by implementing an appropriate main-method to show the usage of the class ContactStore.

 **The ContactInfo class:**